 Tips for Choosing the Best Water Sandals

 Warm-weather adventures go hand in hand with shoes that can handle getting splashed or all-out soaked—while you keep on going.
-From casual SUPing to hardcore sailing, here’s what to look for in sandals and shoes that are up for all sorts of H2O action.
+From casual SUPing to hardcore sailing, here’s what to look for in water sandals and shoes that are up for all sorts of H2O action.

 BEST FOR PADDLING